neongreen/simp-transcripts/README.md

-# Chess Simp transcriptions
+# Chess Simp transcripts

-This repository hosts transcriptions for all Chess Simp videos as of August 29, 2023.
+This repository hosts transcripts for all Chess Simp videos as of August 29, 2023.

 I made this so that I could find a video where he says "Maybe Not" in an expressive voice.
 Unfortunately it turned out that he always says it in the same way.